sinclairzx81/typebox/readme.md

 ## Values

-TypeBox provides an optional utility module that can be used to perform structural operations on JavaScript values.
-This module includes functionality to create, check and cast values from types as well as check equality, clone, diff and patch JavaScript values.
-This module is provided via optional import.
+TypeBox provides an optional Value submodule that can be used to perform structural operations on JavaScript values.
+This submodule includes functionality to create, check and cast values from types as well as check equality, clone, diff and patch JavaScript values.
+This submodule is provided via optional import.

 ```typescript
 import { Value } from '@sinclair/typebox/value'